-Imaan Mazari-Hazir: Bail for rights lawyer who called Pakistan army 'terrorists'
+Imaan Mazari-Hazir: Lawyer who called Pakistan army 'terrorists' re-arrested

-A prominent Pakistani human rights lawyer who was arrested on terror charges has been granted bail.
+A prominent Pakistani human rights lawyer who criticised the powerful military has been re-arrested hours after a court granted her bail.

-Imaan Mazari-Hazir was arrested by plain-clothed officers who entered her home at about 03:30 local time on 20 August after she made a speech criticising the powerful military.
+Imaan Mazari-Hazir was due for release on Monday night until she was detained on a second terrorism charge.

 Analysts say a crackdown has increased after military installations were attacked in May by crowds protesting at the arrest of former PM Imran Khan.